 Directors' Report 1

-Lead Auditor's Inde pendence Declaration 6
+Lead Auditor's Independence Declaration 6

-Statement of Compr rehensive Income 7
+Statement of Comprehensive Income 7

 Balance Sheet 8

-Statement of Chang es in Equity 9
+Statement of Changes in Equity 9

-Cash Flow Statemen nt 10
+Cash Flow Statement 10

-Notes to the Financi al Statements 11
+Notes to the Financial Statements 11

 1 Summary of significant accounting policies 11

-2 Accounting estimates and assumptions 15
+2 Critical accounting estimates and judgements 15

-3 Operating se egments 16
+3 Operating segments 16

-4 Auditors' re muneration 17
+4 Auditor's remuneration 17

-5 Current asse ts - Cash and cash equivalents 17
+5 Current assets - Cash and cash equivalents 17

-6 Current asse ts - Trade and other receivables 17
+6 Current assets - Trade and other receivables 17

-7 Current asse ts - Other assets 17
+7 Current assets - Other assets 17

-8 Non-current assets - Investments accounted for using the equity method 18
+8 Non-current assets - Investments accounted for using the equity method 1 18

 9 Non-current assets - Other assets 19

-10 Current liab ilities - Trade and other payables 19
+10 Current liabilities - Trade and other payables 19

-11 Current liab ilities - Other liabilities 19
+11 Current liabilities - Other liabilities 19

 12 Non-current liabilities - Interest-bearing loans and borrowings 19

-13 Non-current liabilities - Provisions 20

-14 Non-current liabilities - Other liabilities 20
+13 Non-current liabilities - Other liabilities 20

-15 Units on issu ue 21
+14 Units on issue 20

-16 Reserves 21
+15 Reserves 21

-17 Distribution s to Unitholders 22
+16 Distributions to Unitholders 21

-18 Notes to the Cash Flow Statement 22
+17 Notes to the Cash Flow Statement 22

-19 Financial ins struments 23
+18 Financial instruments 22

-20 Related part ies 26
+19 Related parties 26

-21 Commitmen ts 27
+20 Commitments 27

-22 Other inform nation 27
+21 Other information 27

-23 Contingent l iabilities and contingent assets 27
+22 Contingent liabilities and contingent assets 27

-24 Events subse equent to the end of the year 27
+23 Events subsequent to the end of the year 27

-Directors' Declarati on 28
+Directors' Declaration 28

-Independent Audito r's Report 29
+Independent Auditor's Report 29

-The Directors of Stockland Capital Partners Limited ("SCPL"), the Responsible Entity of Stockland Direct Office Trust No. 2 ("the Trust"), present their report together with the Financial Report made in accordance with a resolution of the Directors with respect to the results of the Trust for the year ended 30 June 2010, the state of the Trust's affairs as at 30 June 2010 and the Independent Auditor's Report thereon.
+The Directors of Stockland Capital Partners Limited ("SCPL"), the Responsible Entity of Stockland Direct Office Trust No. 2 ("the Trust"), present their report together with the Financial Report made in accordance with a resolution of the Directors with respect to the results of the Trust for the year ended 30 June 2011, the state of the Trust's affairs as at 30 June 2011 and the Independent Auditor's Report thereon.